tech-advantage/edc-popover-react/README.md

 ```
 ### UI components

-edc-popover-react uses [Storybook](https://storybook.js.org/) for isolated UI components testing, you can test it by running:
+edc-popover-react uses [Storybook](https://storybook.js.org/) for isolated UI components and features testing, you can test it by running:
 ```bash
 npm run storybook
 ```